 Full implementation of BEPS measures requires existing double tax treaties to be updated.
-Therefore, an ad hoc group of more than 100 jurisdictions was formed to facilitate the swift and efficient revision of treaties.

 MLI was signed on 7 June 2017 by 68 countries in order to directly amend the hundreds of DTCs between those countries in order to introduce new anti-avoidance rules included in BEPS project.
+Additional countries (16) then signed the MLI instrument (e.g., Ukraine signature occurred on 23 July 2018).